 Smoke bees down from the top bars.
 With a syringe or an applicator, trickle 5 ml of this solution directly onto the bees in each occupied bee space in each brood box.
-The maximum dose is 50 ml per colony whether bees are in nucs, single, or multiple brood chambers.
-Under certain unfavorable conditions (e.g. weak colonies, unfavorable overwintering conditions), this application method may cause some bee mortality or overwintering bee loss.
+Penetration of the solution into the clustering bees is best done when the cluster is not too tight, which is typically when outside temperatures are between 12°C - 14°C. The maximum dose is 50 ml per colony whether bees are in nucs, single, or multiple brood chambers.
+Under certain unfavorable conditions (ex: weak colonies, unfavorable overwintering conditions), this application method may cause some bee mortality or overwintering bee loss.